 1. Watch what you eat.

-A diet that's bad for a man's heart is also not good for his ability to have erections.
+A diet that's bad for a man's heart is also not good for their ability to have erections.

 Research has shown that the same eating patterns that can cause heart attacks due to restricted blood flow in the coronary arteries can also impede blood flow to and within the penis.
 The blood flow is needed for the penis to become erect.
 Diets that include very few fruits and vegetables along with lots of fatty, fried, and processed foods can contribute to decreased blood circulation throughout the body.